 I have not got a date for the photograph below that shows members of the choir in the church.
 I’m guessing circa 1990s.

-The Rev. John Capstick told me that the item he was holding was a “gift tray “.
+The Rev. John Capstick told me that the item he was holding in the photograph below was a “gift tray “.
 Surrounding him from L to R were Joyce Rothwell, anon, John Taylor, Bob Whitehead, Edith Lawton, anon, Christine Whitehead.

 The group has decided on providing locals with an afternoon of cream teas, and is aiming to promote the place of worship, getting more people through the church doors.
 Roseanne said ” We are Christians and it would be nice if people felt that the church was the focal point of the village, people will make you welcome here.
 We even have a hall that’s available to hire for a very small fee.”
 The event will take place on Saturday , July 9 at 3pm., a raffle is on offer to guests with a chance to win an abundance of prizes from local businesses.
 Roseanne added ‘ We’re doing a raffle as well, and we’ve had some really nice prizes donated from businesses in Holmfirth .
 Bengal Spice has given us a gift voucher, people have really been generous, not one person has said no.” The keyword in the Church is Community with efforts directed in creating a multi purpose space in the village – see brochure .